javierriveracastro/foundry-tester/README.md

 # foundry-tester
-A testing framework for Foundry modules and systems
+Nothing to see here yet.
+Maybe, one day a testing framework for Foundry that let me automatically test my modules.